 Use a sit-stand workstation

 These desktop units are all the rage right now.
 People, like myself, want to stand up during the workday.
-I use a sit-stand workstation every single day, and I don’t know how I would function without it.
+I use a sit-stand desk every single day, and I don’t know how I would function without it.
 I alternate my posture throughout the day, by sitting and standing at different intervals.
 I have even gone so far as to set the alarm, so I get up out of my chair and stand up.

 I check my posture all the time

 I am continually arching my lower back and checking my shoulders to make sure I am sitting correctly at work, in the car, at home, or wherever else I might be sitting down.
 I tend to get lazy and slouch, so I find myself arching my shoulders back which helps me to realign.